Taking first samples of peatland from Lokolama, DRC. Credit: Kevin McElvaney/Greenpeace

 Peatlands are important not just in terms of removing carbon from the atmosphere: the waterlogged conditions means these wetlands also release large quantities of the greenhouse gas methane.

-Led by Dr Sofie Sjögersten and Dr Nick Girkin at the University of Nottingham, we will use the expeditions to sample sources and sinks of methane across the region to assess the scale of on-the-ground emissions for the first time.
+Led by Dr Sofie Sjögersten and Dr Jonay Jovani Sancho at the University of Nottingham, we will use the expeditions to sample sources and sinks of methane across the region to assess the scale of on-the-ground emissions for the first time.